Apple Watch faces

 The best part about these Apple Watch faces is that none of them are permanent.
 If you tire of starring at the a layout, you can always swap it out by pressing down on the face and sliding through the gallery.

-Just don't expect a Android phone to ever work with the Apple Watch.
-There are hints of Android Wear compatibility for iOS, and even if it pans out, we don't expect Apple to return the favor.
+Just don't expect a Android phone to ever work with the Apple Watch, even if you have the new Samsung Galaxy S6 Edge.
+Yes, Android Wear compatibility for iOS is being worked on, but we don't expect Apple to return the favor.